Wing Chun in Birmingham

 Shaun Rawcliffe – Midlands Wing Chun Kuen

-Shaun Rawcliffe, Birmingham If you’re willing to go a bit deeper into the southern suburbs, you’ll find Shaun Rawcliffe’s Midlands Wing Chun Kuen based in Hall Green and Solihull which has quite a reputation.
+Shaun Rawcliffe, Birmingham If you’re willing to venture into the furthest suburbs of South Birmingham, you’ll find Shaun Rawcliffe’s Midlands Wing Chun Kuen based in Hall Green and Solihull which has quite a reputation.
 Shaun Rawcliffe studied for many years directly under Ip Chun.
 Shaun was a bodyguard for Jackie Chan and has extensive experience in the security industry.
 He always has a good story to tell.
-Plenty of other teachers around the UK like to talk about Shaun behind his back, both good things and bad, which overall must be to his credit as he just does his own thing and his classes stay busy and his association is widespread.
+Many teachers around the UK also have stories to tell about Shaun Rawcliffe – they are generally to his credit, and he doesn’t talk so much about them, he just does his own thing and his classes stay busy and his association is pretty widespread and very well known in & around Birmingham.

 Website: www.wingchun.co.uk